spawnmarvel/quickguides/zabbix/README.md

 # 1357:20240130:133326.485 failed to accept an incoming connection: connection rejected, getpername() faild: [107] Transport endpoint is not connected.

-# it is the order of restart that fixes it.
+# it is the order of restart that fixes it for some time, but look further down for the root cause.

 sudo service zabbix-server stop sudo service zabbix-agent stop